ethomev/pattern-play/README.md

 ### Observer Pattern

 This pattern allows classes to be notified, and updated when other classes change.
+"When updates need to be done at multiple points (Observer) depending on changes in state at another place (Subject)"

 #### StepObserver & StepSubject